 Getting a job at 17

 Naturally, an album has much fewer components to analyze and most of these end up being inevitably personal.
-I can safely describe a game’s graphics as “outdated” or “buggy”, trying to put forward the notion that a song “isn’t catchy” easily wanders into strictly personal tastes.
-While I would argue that reviewing an album is generally more difficult than a videogame, they are radically different experiences, that require appropriate investments of one’s time and attention.
+I can safely describe a game’s graphics as “outdated” or “buggy”, but trying to put forward the notion that a song “isn’t catchy” easily wanders into strictly personal tastes.
+While I would argue that reviewing an album is generally more difficult than a videogame, they are radically different experiences, requiring appropriate investments of one’s time and attention.
 Honestly, each month there was so much stuff and so little time to listen, that to be fair, many of these reviews were fairly superficial.
 But, in the end, that constant experience of writing regularly each month was a great help in finding my own personal style of reviewing.

 The game uses Cga graphics and PC Speaker (the best on the market) and runs on any sistem, from a 386.
 It is Al Lowe’s first game, should you not know who he is, about the romantic adventures (and not just romantic…) of an unlucky playboy, ugly and dressed like John Travolta.